 'POTUS is pissed': Trump was ‘livid’ Supreme Court rejected challenge to election results, Secret Service agent warned

-Former President Donald Trump was noticeably angry when the Supreme Court rejected his challenge to the results of the 2020 election and did not want people to know he lost, new evidence and testimony presented by the Jan.
+Former President Donald Trump was noticeably angry when the Supreme Court rejected his challenge to the results of the 2020 election and did not want people to know he had lost, new evidence and testimony presented by the Jan.
 6 committee on Thursday revealed.

-In a Secret Service email obtained and presented by the committee, a special agent warned other members of Trump’s ire.
+In a Secret Service email obtained and presented by the committee, a special agent warned other members of Trump's response.

 “Just fyi.
 POTUS is pissed,” reads the message dated Dec.
 11, 2020. “[B]reaking news - Supreme Court denied his law suit.
 He is livid now.”

-At a hearing on Capitol Hill, the House select committee also presented new videotaped testimony from Cassidy Hutchinson, former aide to White House chief of staff Mark Meadows, who witnessed Trump’s furor the day that the Supreme Court rejected his appeal.
+At a hearing on Capitol Hill, the House select committee also presented new videotaped testimony from Cassidy Hutchinson, former aide to White House chief of staff Mark Meadows, who witnessed Trump’s fury on the day that the Supreme Court rejected his appeal.

 “Mr. Meadows and I were in the White House residence at a Christmas reception,” Hutchinson said.
 “And as we were walking back from the Christmas reception that evening, the president was walking out of the Oval Office so we crossed paths in the Rose Garden colonnade.